Having a sister can actually make you a happier person, says study

 However, if you happen to have a sister, you may find the discoveries interesting nonetheless.

-Researchers from De Montfort University in Leicester and The University of Ulster recently surveyed over 570 people aged between 17 and 25.
+Earlier this year, researchers from De Montfort University in Leicester and the University of Ulster surveyed over 570 people aged between 17 and 25.

 They were asked psychological questions on various topics including mental health.

 The findings discovered that those people who had sisters felt more encouraged to talk about their feelings, making them more "optimistic."

 Again, I will have to disagree, but here we are lads.